volmer/bootsy/README.md

 ## Mongoid support

 Par default, Bootsy only supports ActiveRecord.
-A [Mongoid support](https://github.com/volmer/bootsy-mongoid) is currently in development.
+In order to use Bootsy with Mongoid, please use [bootsy-mongoid](https://github.com/volmer/bootsy-mongoid) instead.

 ## License